deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 juju config haproxy services=@config.yaml
 ```

+After a few minuits Jenkins should be reachable over the haproxy ip via https://<haproxy_ip>.
 All possible options can be found at the charm websites under configuration [haproxy-charm](https://jujucharms.com/haproxy/).

 ## Update jenkins